loranne/hb-capstone/README.md

 ## PT remix

+A physical therapy home companion that allows users to generate a routine of their assigned exercises.
+Routine generator bases decisions on the following constraints:

+- injury/condition being treated
+- length of time for routine
+- user focus for exercises (strength, endurance, balance, and flexibility)
+- whether user has equipment necessary

+Exercises have set relationships with injuries in the database, narrowing down the pool from which the routine generator can choose.

+Routine pages feature detailed descriptions of each exercise, number of reps, and visual aids, along with feedback buttons to record user experience of each exercise within the routine.

+Exercises are tied to routines by an association table.
+Originally, this had just the IDs for routine and exercise (plus primary key), but as I expanded the project, the association table became the logical place to store data about a specific instance of an exercise as it applied to one routine: in particular, how many reps of that exercise were assigned in that routine, and the user's experience of that exercise (in terms of whether it caused them pain).

+Future considerations include adding another user type for physical therapists, who would then be connected to core user type.
+PTs could assign and tweak details about exercises to better benefit their patients.

+## Planning phase

 Would allow users to input variables like time and equipment available, pain levels/other movement restrictions, and generate a physical therapy routine for the day.
 Ideally would feature visual aids, and have access for therapist to add/modify exercises on their end (not likely to happen with v.
 1).

 *Things I'll need/features to consider:*